On sale date: August 23, 2015

 This book collects the Spanish cartoonist’s twisted comics, which are popular on Facebook.

-Spanish cartoonist Joan Cornellà’s viciously funny Mox Nox comic strips have struck such a nerve on social media that his Facebook page has garnered over one million fan followers.
-A quick glance indicates why.
-Each single page strip is a wordless, full-color, hand-painted marvel of the comic strip form.
-That Cornellà’s visually inviting artwork is in the service of his graphic sense of humor/horror only heightens the appeal.
-Mox Nox is populated almost exclusively by smiling psychopaths who invariably turn even the most mundane situation into a side-splittling and cringe-inducing farce.
-Cornellà’s humor mixes the absurdist comedy of Michael Kupperman with the transgressive, political incorrectness of Johnny Ryan.
-This is Cornellà’s long-awaited first book to be published in the U.S.
+Spanish cartoonist Joan Cornella’s viciously funny Mox Nox single-page strips are wordless, full-color, hand-painted marvels of the form.
+That his visually inviting artwork is in the service of Cornella’s graphic sense of humor/horror only heightens the appeal.
+Mox Nox is populated almost exclusively by smiling psychopaths who invariably turn even the most mundane situation into a side-splitting and cringe-inducing farce.

-“His graphic six-panel strips usually follow a certain routine: something awful occurs, somebody attempts to rectify it, a solution is settled upon, one which all seem to be happy with, but one that leaves things worse than when they started.
-It's gross and utterly nonsensical, the story-telling so tight, so visually smart.” — Comics & Cola
+“Cornella's graphic six-panel strips usually follow a certain routine: something awful occurs, somebody attempts to rectify it, a solution is settled upon, one which all seem to be happy with, but one that leaves things worse than when they started.
+It's gross and utterly nonsensical, the story-telling so tight, so visually smart.” — Zainab Akhtar - Comics & Cola